swiftlang/swift-evolution/proposals/0082-swiftpm-package-edit.md

-   If a such an editable package is present in `Packages`, then `swift build` will always use the exact sources in this directory to build, regardless of it's state, git repository status, tags, or the tag desired by dependency resolution.
+   If a such an editable package is present in `Packages`, then `swift build` will always use the exact sources in this directory to build, regardless of its state, git repository status, tags, or the tag desired by dependency resolution.
 In other words, this will "just build" against the sources that are present.